RimRaider639/Lint/readme.md

 NOTE:
 * All user routes require token in the response header.
 * All admin routes require token in the response header generated after loging in with an user account with the role of admin.
+* All restricted routes require a secret password in the response headers.
 ```

 ## /products